 Cruising through the latest runway collections to uncover the trends worth testing out can be daunting.
 There's a lot.
-Plus, as you scroll through the looks from your favorite designers, questions of whether or not a trend is actually worth it, if it's going to stick around, etc. probably race through your mind on repeat.
-But we’re here to narrow your focus with a curated menu of the top looks of 2019 that actually matter.
+Plus, as you scroll through the looks from your favorite designers, questions of whether or not a trend is actually worth it, if it's going to stick around, etc., probably race through your mind on repeat.
+We’re here to narrow your focus with a curated menu of the top looks of 2019 that actually matter.

 1. Getting Crafty.
 You’re going to see crochet everywhere in three months as it rises up to be a new wardrobe staple.
 But no, we’re not talking about your grandma’s knit pieces or average boho crochet here.
 The look is modern and elevated, adding a dose of ’70s cool to any look.

 2. Biker Gang.
-We’ve seen biker shorts amongst the street style and celeb set all season long, but as designers from Fendi to Chanel showcased, the trend isn’t going away anytime soon.
-So, if you haven’t tried the look yet, get to it.
+We’ve seen biker shorts among the street style and celeb sets all season long, but as designers from Fendi to Chanel showcased, the trend isn’t going away anytime soon.
+So if you haven’t tried the look yet, get to it.

 3. Birds of a Feather.
 Sometimes you just want to feel fancy, and feather-accented pieces are the simplest way to make that happen.
-Sure, the trend has coasted through the last few seasons, but the top designers were feeling extra fly for spring, bringing dramatic feathers to the forefront of a silhouette.
+Sure, the trend has coasted through the last few seasons, but the top designers were feeling extra fly this season, bringing dramatic feathers to the forefront of a silhouette.